nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 KonTActs detects an error in the input.

-  - 1a1.KonTActs requests for the user to try again.
+  - 1a1.KonTActs rejects the deletion request and shows an error message.
   - 1a2.
-User enters the command again
+User enters a new input.
   - Steps 1a1 - 1a2 are repeated until the input entered is correct.

     Use case resumes from step 2.